Special offers

 Overview of shipping costs

 For private customers who shop with us for the first time, a credit check is carried out.
-Associations, companies, public and other institutions can request payment on account without prior examination from the first order.
+Associations, companies, public and other institutions can request payment on invoice without prior examination from the first order.
 Deviations from these regulations are reserved in individual cases.